 What Changes should be made to Healthcare Delivery?

-Coats: [There is a] lack of public healthcare, oversight, follow through, leadership, funding and a support system.
+Coats: [There is] a lack of public health [programs], oversight, follow through, leadership, funding and a support system.
 It’s a mess.
 We knew it was a mess before this happened and now that you see the worst thing that can happen, its worse than we even thought.
 [This is] what happens when we have no structure through which to manage this kind of care.

 Slonim: I’m fortunate to have a doctorate in public health, that has served me well in the middle of the pandemic because prevention, screening and planning are all elements of a public health education.
 It bothers me to acknowledge how poorly equipped we were.
 That came through decades of not investing in infrastructure.